 The Marquess and Marchioness Townshend

 William Kent was active in decorating Norfolk houses during the 1720s, particularly at Holkham and Houghton, but it is a particular and rare pleasure to be able to see his work at Raynham.
-The house was started in the 1620s by Roger Townshend, inspired by the work of Inigo Jones, and continued to evolve throughout the century.
-It was only in 1724 that Kent became involved with the interior decoration of the house for ‘Turnip’ Townshend, the second viscount.
-He designed the magnificent Marble Hall, the very typical enfilade of rooms on the east side of the house (which reveal how surprisingly intimate this large house is) and the State Dining Room with its screen based on the Arch of Severus in Rome.
-Lord and Lady Townshend will take us around the house and we will also hope to have talk on the portraits by Conservationist Restorer Kiffy Stainer-Hutchins.
+The house was started in the 1620s by Sir Roger Townshend, after visiting the Low Countries and being inspired by Inigo Jones, Surveyor-General of the King’s Works.
+Minor works were carried out later by the second baronet.
+It was only in 1723 that Kent became involved with the interior decoration of the house for ‘Turnip’ Townshend, the second viscount.
+He designed the magnificent Marble Hall, the very typical enfilade of rooms on the east side of the house (which reveal how surprisingly intimate this large house is) and the State Dining Room, with its screen, an allusion to a Roman triumphal arch.
+Lord and Lady Townshend will take us around the house preceded by a talk on the portraits by the conservationist restorer.

 Sennowe Park, Guist

 The approach to Sennowe is spectacular.
 The house which stands on a shoulder of hillside gazing proudly out over park, lake, the River Wensum and the landscape beyond, was originally built in 1774.
 It was remodelled by Decimus Burton (of Kew Palm House fame) in 1855 and then transformed in 1907 in the Edwardian Baroque style for Thomas Albert Cook, grandson of Thomas Cook, whose descendants live here still.
 The Italianate garden of the same date falls towards the park in monumental terraces.
 This is a wonderful and very comfortable house, whose history will be explained to us by Charles Temple-Richards, the current owner, before lunch in the winter garden.